apjena/hello-github/pages/Pages/TestPage.md

 * a1 theme to be looked.
 Not suitably required to be used.
 * To see: Linking in markdown note taking apps to work in theme pages folder: seems not possible randomly, The whole folder perhaps has to be uploaded so that jekyll creates all the links!!!

+# Typical Jekyll Dir str:
+* `_includes/`: Contains reusable snippets of code or content (e.g., a site's navigation bar or a footer) that can be embedded into layouts or pages using Liquid's include tag.
+* `_layouts/`: Houses the HTML "shells" or templates that define the look and feel of your pages and posts.
+Content is injected into these layouts using the {{ content }} Liquid tag.
+* `_posts/`: This is where your blog posts live.
+Files must follow the strict YYYY-MM-DD-title.md naming convention to be processed correctly.
+* `_sass/`: Contains your Sass/SCSS files, which are compiled into a single main CSS file for styling your site.
+* `_data/`: Allows you to store extra site data in YAML, JSON, or CSV formats.
+This is useful for structured content like navigation links or lists of projects.
+* `_site/`: This directory is where Jekyll outputs the final, generated static HTML files.
+This folder is generated automatically and should not be edited manually.
+* `assets/`: A standard location for static assets such as images, compiled CSS, JavaScript files, and fonts.
+Subfolders (css/, images/) help keep things organized.
+* `index.md (or index.html)`: The main homepage for your site, located at the root directory.
+* `_config.yml`: The main configuration file for your entire Jekyll site, where you can define site-wide variables, plugins, and settings.
+* `Gemfile and Gemfile.lock`: These files manage the Ruby gems (including the jekyll gem and any plugins) required to build your site.
+* Excepting the system files and folders listed above, Jekyll ignores any other file or folder starting with an underscore.
+Jekyll works by treating everything else as static content or pages to be rendered into the _site directory.

 # Test waves
 <hl class="load">
 <span>P</span><span>U</span><span>L</span><span>S</span><span>E</span><span>-</span>